Common sexual violence myths busted!

 There are many existing beliefs about sexual violence within our society – far too often these are based on myths rather than the facts and realities.
 When we live in a society that consistently perpetuates and reinforces messages, which blame and silence survivors and excuse perpetrators, it’s not surprising that these start to be believed as the facts rather than myths.

-This was recently highlighted by the YouGov survey for EVAW, which revealed the negative impact these myths have on people’s perceptions and understanding of sexual violence.
+This has previously been highlighted by a YouGov survey for EVAW, which revealed the negative impact these myths have on people’s perceptions and understanding of sexual violence.
 Having space to explore and challenge sexual violence myths, both within ourselves and others, is a crucial part of supporting survivors, holding those who perpetrate accountable for their actions and working towards preventing sexual violence in future generations.

 Here are some of the most common myths and misconceptions about sexual violence: